Business Administration Major

 The Honors Tutorial College (HTC) program in business offers exceptional students the opportunity to study the many aspects of business in one-on-one tutorials, small seminars, and conventional class relationships with business faculty.
 Maximum opportunities are afforded for the student to progress beyond the material found in the standard business curriculum.
 The program develops students' research, writing, and presentation skills and provides excellent preparation for the job market or for graduate study.
 Graduates receive a Bachelor of Business Administration degree.
 HTC students take a mix of conventional classes and tutorials.
 The mix tightly integrates students into both the College of Business and the Honors Tutorial College, rather than existing in an honors silo.
 To promote flexibility, students are exempt from many of the distribution requirements required of other business students.
 They are also exempt from course prerequisites and are given preferential scheduling.

 Students are required to complete seven tutorials.
 Three of these tutorials are completed in a small seminar format.
 The seminars include business concepts, entrepreneurship, and research methods.
 The next three tutorials are apprenticeships working one-on-one with faculty on each student's area of interest.
 The last two tutorials focus on the creation of a thesis.
 Throughout the program, the student and the director of studies work closely to plan a customized academic program.
 A student will normally select tutorials from his or her major area of interest but may select tutorials from other business disciplines or disciplines outside the College of Business.
-In addition to the tutorials, the student must complete a freshman seminar, the Tier I English requirement, standard business core courses, and an appropriate number of approved electives.
+In addition to the tutorials, the student must complete a freshman seminar, one Written Communication course (ENG 1510), one Advanced Writing course (FAW), standard business core courses, and an appropriate number of approved electives.
 Most students choose one or more business majors, though the program's flexibility allows students to double major in disciplines outside the College of Business including pre-med and pre-law.
 Internships and/or study abroad are encouraged.
 Honors Tutorial students take a minimum of 15 hours per semester.

 Advising and Monitoring